 The mechanics of building a survey form are relatively straightforward.
 What is often more difficult is establishing the questions to be asked, the correct sequence of the questions, and the exact wording.
-Since you don't have to worry about the mechanics, you spend some time with your colleagues going over these other items.
+Since you don't need to worry about the mechanics, you spend some time with your colleagues going over these other items.
 That's the point: create a draft of the form, use it, discuss it, and refine it until it's exactly what you want.

 - For the first question, you want to know the date of data collection.
 Click the Date button from the question list and drag it to the form.
 Click the newly placed question to open the Edit panel, where you can enter a suitable label for the collection date.

-- The date question should default to today's date.
+- Use today's date as the default value for the date question.
 To do this, go to the Default Value section of the Edit panel and click the Submitting date option.

 - Make your second question a Single Choice question.
-This will be a question about the severity level of the damages, so name the question Severity and in the Edit panel for this question, label the choices as Totally destroyed, Partially destroyed, and Minor damage.
+This will be a question about the severity level of the damages, so name the question Severity and in the Edit panel for this question, label the choices Totally destroyed, Partially destroyed, and Minor damage.

 - Make your third question another Single Choice question, this time for the type of construction.
 As you did in the previous question, provide choices for answers of road, bridge, railroad, and building.

-- The fourth question will be a Multiple Choice question for what types of assessment the site may need.
+- Make the fourth question a Multiple Choice question for the types of assessment the site may need.
 For this question, provide four choices: Water, Food, Shelter, and Medical.

-The Number question will allow the user to enter only numbers and a single decimal point, making it ideal for working with currency.
+The Number question allows the user to enter only numbers and a single decimal point, making it ideal for working with currency.

 The user can either capture a new photo or browse and select a photo that is already on their device.

-While Singleline Text and Multiline Text questions both accept answers of any length, Multiline Text is more suited for extended answers such as these.
+While Singleline Text and Multiline Text questions both accept answers of any length, Multiline Text is better suited for extended answers such as these.

-- You'll make the visibility of some of these questions conditional on whether the construction type is a building; other types of construction won't use these questions.
-To do this, click the Construction type question you set up earlier, and click the Set Rule icon that appears.
-This opens a new window that allows you to set visibility rules for other questions.
+- Make the visibility of some of these questions conditional on whether the construction type is a building; other types of construction won't use these questions.
+To do this, click the Construction type question you set up earlier, and click the Set rule button that appears.
+In the new window, set visibility rules for other questions.
 Set the drop-down options to only show questions if the Building choice has been selected.

 You can now open your survey in any browser.